juju/docs/src/en/tutorial-01-example-charm.md

     source ~/.bashrc
 ```

-## Creating the example charm with "charm tools".
+## Creating the example charm with "charm tools"

 To simplify creation of new charms, charmtools exist for us.
 Lets start a new charm that we name: "layer-example".

 ```bash